-Join Joe Dolson for an in-depth discussion in this video Diversity in user experience with keyboard navigation, part of Accessibility for WordPress.
+Join Joe Dolson for an in-depth discussion in this video Diversity in user experience with keyboard navigation, part of WordPress: Accessibility.

 - Let's take a look at a variety of common experiences…found on WordPress websites for users…with different types of disabilities,…specifically disabilities requiring the use of a keyboard…or a screen reader.…I'll show you a couple of different experiences…that are easily replicated.…First, we're going to look at keyboard navigation.…Now navigating using the keyboard…depends on using the tab key to move forward…or shift + tab to move backwards.…But I've been moving forwards for quite some time…and you haven't seen any evidence of it…until I suddenly jumped downwards…like I did right this minute.…